Winners will be recognized at the 2022 Catalyst Honors on November 9.

 regional president for Quebecvice president of sales for Ottawa, Quebecand Federal, Rogers Communications

 Edith nail maker is a woman of action who leads with compassion by supporting employees and her community.
 Known for fostering open discussions on diversity and inclusion, she is a tireless advocate for people.
-She is keenly aware of the power of representation and the role of mentorship and sponsorship in ensuring that all individuals have access to opportunities for growth.
+She is acutely aware of the power of representation and the role of mentorship and sponsorship in ensuring that all individuals have access to opportunities for growth.
 Edith has created a mentorship program exclusively for Black, Indigenous and employees of color at all levels to support their career development while providing a platform to build relationships with senior leaders.
 She personally met all of the program enrollees and participated as a mentor.

 Edith has also emphasized diversity and inclusion in the guiding principles of the Quebec regional committee by supporting initiatives that contribute to creating a diverse and inclusive team culture.